 TV: Iron Chef, True Detective, Game of Thrones, House Hunters International (this show is only watched among friends & doubles as a drinking game w/ $ awarded to the winner).
 I also enjoyed "The Wire" a few years ago.

 Music: I will attend pretty much anything live & enjoy it.
-Otherwise, my Pandora box includes: Thom Yorke, Alt-J, Andersen Paak, The Strokes, LCD Soundsystem, Modest Mouse, Jack White, Vampire Weekend, Prince, Hot Chip, Beck, James Brown, Tool, Doc Watson, Gary Clark Jr, Arctic Monkeys, Umphreys McGee, Fujiya and Miyagi, Bob, Tauk, The Grateful Dead, DJ Shadow, RJD2, Bad Religion, Coltrane & PHISH (esp enjoy them live thanks to their lighting guru Chris Kuroda aaaaaaaaannnd it's a 3-hour dance party).
+Otherwise, my Pandora box includes: Thom Yorke, Alt-J, Andersen Paak, The Strokes, LCD Soundsystem, Modest Mouse, Jack White, Vampire Weekend, Prince, Hot Chip, Beck, James Brown, Tool, Doc Watson, Gary Clark Jr, Arctic Monkeys, Umphreys McGee, Fujiya and Miyagi, Bob, Tauk, The Grateful Dead, DJ Shadow, RJD2, Bad Religion, Coltrane & PHISH (esp enjoy them live thanks to their lighting guru, Chris Kuroda, aaaaaaaaannnd every show is a massive 3-hour dance party).